 Party animals: People aren't alone in the quest to get high - puffer fish make a toxin called TTX that dolphins use to party.
 "The behaviour was captured on camera by the makers of Dolphins: Spy in the Pod, a series produced for BBC One by the award-winning wildlife documentary producer John Downer." according to an article entitled Dolphins Deliberately Get High On Puffer Fish Nerve Toxins in The Independent.

 Seen any interesting articles?
 Please let us know and they may appear on a page on BrainU.

 Podcast on Decision Making

 BrainU instructor and UMN neuroscientist David Redish spoke about his recent book, The Mind within the Brain: How We Make Decisions and How those Decisions Go Wrong, with Eric Zimmer of The One You Feed.
 In this 37-minute interview, they discuss the types of systems involved in making decisions (deliberative, procedural, Pavlovian...).
-During the last 15 minutes, the discussion turns to addiction which is essentially a breakdown of the decision-making system.
-Listen to the podcast.
+During the last 15 minutes of the podcast with David Redish and Eric Zimmer, the discussion turns to addiction which is essentially a breakdown of the decision-making system.

 Cocaine Use Animation from NIDA

-This animation addresses the question: Why do people lose control over their cocaine use?
-Researchers monitored the activity of two types of neurons in mice: “urge” neurons, which promote feelings of reward and repeating behaviors that have produced rewards, and “control” neurons, which dampen those feelings and inhibit behavior.
+Why Do People Lose Control Over Their Cocaine Use? animation Researchers monitored the activity of two types of neurons in mice: “urge” neurons, which promote feelings of reward and repeating behaviors that have produced rewards, and “control” neurons, which dampen those feelings and inhibit behavior.

 In simplifying these experimental results for public presentation, the video does not explain that the black line is the ratio of the slope of the green line divided by the slope of the red line.
 The slope represents how fast the D1 (green) and D2 (red) neurons are firing.